apache/submarine/website/versioned_docs/version-0.6.0/devDocs/Development.md

 1. Deploy the Submarine

-   Follow [Getting Started/Submarine Local Deployment](../gettingStarted/localDeployment.md), and make sure you can connect to `http://localhost:32080` in the browser.
+   Follow [Getting Started/Quickstart](../gettingStarted/quickstart.md), and make sure you can connect to `http://localhost:32080` in the browser.

 2. Install the dependencies